Why I turn House Histories into Display-Worthy Art

 The inspiration behind Oak & Willow Cottages came directly from personal experience.
 For years, I’ve been obsessed with researching old buildings.
 Not just the grand ones — but the everyday old homes too.
 Both the homes that people passed down through generations or simply lived in quietly for decades.

 I always find myself wondering who lived there, what their lives were like, and what milestones they celebrated within those four walls.
-The more I researched, the more I began to build stories in my head.
+The more I researched, the more I began to discover the stories behind the buildings.
 Narratives that connected the records and brought context to the dry facts.

 What starts as looking into one family in one house quickly branches out.
 You notice the same names appearing in different records — neighbours, relatives, work colleagues.
 They all marry at the same church, often with the same vicar officiating.
 That vicar’s name pops up again in a newspaper report about the village cricket match, or in a programme for the summer fete.
 Bit by bit, those separate pieces start to connect, and you see the house’s story as part of a much bigger picture… a community.